 Thoroughly clean the coop and replace all bedding

 Implement any seasonal adjustments as needed when moving changing seasons

 Get Started With Your First Flock!

 If you’ve considered every angle and decided that chickens are for you, yay!
 Welcome to the flock!
-Be sure to check out our Chicken Keeping 101 section or purchase our e-book, From Egg to Eggs, for a complete guide that includes logs and checklists!
+Be sure to check out our Chicken Keeping 101 section for more info and articles.
 If you’re planning for a flock give us all the details in the comments below and feel free to ask any questions!

 And, as always, until next time,